Temporary Suspension - moving to online consultations for now.

-This clinic will also provide supportive care for early care pregnancy and support women requiring a caesarean section as well as offering women for recovery and breast feeding following the birth of their baby.
 The lead practitioner, Dr Debra Betts has over 25 years’ experience in treating pregnancy related conditions.
-She has published a textbook book on acupuncture care in pregnancy, has a free online information booklet promoting acupressure for pain relief in labour and lectures internationally on the use of acupuncture for pregnancy related issues.
-She also runs acupuncture courses for New Zealand midwives and has supervised a maternity acupuncture clinic run through Hutt hospital for the past ten years.
+She has published a textbook book on acupuncture care in pregnancy, has a free online information booklet promoting acupressure for pain relief in labour.
+She lectures internationally on the use of acupuncture for pregnancy related issues and also runs acupuncture courses for New Zealand midwives.
+She has established and supervised a maternity acupuncture clinic run through Hutt hospital for the past ten years.

 Debra Betts (PhD)